-Moving into a new place can get costly, especially if it is your first apartment.
-Hopefully, you can get some of your home essentials from your family.
+Moving into a new place can get costly, especially if it is your first apartment, and this foolproof moving guide can help with that.
+But, hopefully you can get some of your home essentials from your family.
 However, not every family has an extra couch or coffee maker laying around.

 Here is a list of affordable places to get your new home necessities:

 - Ikea – If you are looking for the most affordable furniture and most practical for your space, I would definitely start at Ikea.
 In my opinion, Ikea is the best place to shop if you are a young adult, moving into your first apartment.
 Most furniture items are conscious of small spaces and equipped to be versatile.
 Since you will be living in a smaller place (most likely) and will probably have friends over quite often, getting a couch that folds out into a pull-out bed, seems ideal.
 Ikea has plenty of small pull-out couch options to choose from.
 In addition, the best part of Ikea furniture is that it is very easy to assemble.